 Bristol Community College’s WindWorks campaign is sharing information on training and career opportunities so that under-represented communities in New Bedford can learn about the offshore wind industry, tap into essential training, and gain the skills that will make our communities competitive with out-of-state workers.
 Bristol’s National Offshore Wind Institute (NOWI) in New Bedford, along with other training centers in the region, are essential to meeting this goal.

 In 2022 Bristol Community College’s National Offshore Wind Institute (NOWI) partnered with New Bedford based community organizations 3rd EyE Unlimited, the Communal Space NB, and Old Bedford Village to bring offshore wind information to New Bedford’s neighborhoods.
-Additionally, PAACA, Dennison Memorial, and The Boys and Girls Club have collaborated with the WindWorks campaign to raise awareness of training and employment opportunities.
+PAACA, Dennison Memorial, and The Boys and Girls Club have also collaborated.
+Since then, the WindWorks campaign has expanded by partnering regularly with PACE YouthBuild, Greater New Bedford Voc Tech, MassHire, IWNL Energy, SouthCoast Wind and the Massachusetts Clean Energy Center to raise awareness of training opportunities.

 There are a number of wind developers, but three are presently invested in the SouthCoast of Massachusetts.
 Vineyard Wind, SouthCoast Wind and Commonwealth Wind will each use the Port of New Bedford and surrounding SouthCoast Massachusetts locations to assemble, stage or operate their offshore wind farm leases.
 These developers have supply chain partners, regional companies who will service the construction and maintenance of each wind farm.
 A list of supply chain partners can be found at this MassCEC link